Luke Treadaway: Early life

-Inspired by a love of Eddie Vedder and with support from their secondary school drama teacher, Phil Gasson, the twins formed a band called Lizardsun with Matt Conyngham and Seth Campbell.
+Inspired by a love of Eddie Vedder and with support from their secondary school drama teacher, Phil Gasson, Luke and Harry formed a band called Lizardsun with Matt Conyngham and Seth Campbell.
 They also both joined the National Youth Theatre, for whom Luke played Prince Ivan in The Firebird.
 He was also in the ensemble for a production of Murder in the Cathedral.

 Career

 While still at drama school he and his twin brother recorded roles in their first feature film, Brothers of the Head, in which they played conjoined twins.
 Luke played Barry Howe, the band's singer, and his brother Harry played Tom Howe, the guitarist and songwriter.
 During rehearsals and throughout the shoot Luke and Harry were connected to each other for fifteen hours a day, wearing sewn-together wet suits or a harness.
 They also slept in one bed to simulate the conjoined nature of their characters.
 The Treadaways performed all tracks featured in the film themselves live on stage as well as recording nine tracks for the soundtrack album.

 After graduating from the London Academy of Music and Dramatic Art in 2006 he played a series lead in The Innocence Project for BBC television.
 He also appeared as a 14-year-old Theo in the hard-hitting Channel 4 drama Clapham Junction.
 He made his stage debut in Saint Joan at the Royal National Theatre, followed by playing Albert in the original production of War Horse at the same venue.
 In 2008 he appeared in Piranha Heights, a new play by Philip Ridley, at the Soho Theatre, and in Cradle Me, a new play by Simon Vinnicombe, at the Finborough Theatre.
-He also played Albert in John Tams' adaptation of War Horse for BBC Radio 2 on 8 November 2008.
+He played Allan in Amanda Dalton's adaptation of Das Cabinet des Dr Caligari (as Caligari) on Radio 3 and Albert in John Tams' adaptation of War Horse for BBC Radio 2 on 8 November 2008.
 In 2009 he appeared in the play Over There at the Royal Court Theatre alongside his twin brother from 25 February to 21 March.
 He spent November 2009 in Romania filming The Whistleblower with Rachel Weisz, Vanessa Redgrave and Monica Bellucci.